jup-ag/space-station/guides/2-jupiter-swap/1-swap.md

 ![money_cat](../img/money_cat.png)

-*A community guide to swapping on Jupiter.ag, created by community members.
+*A community guide to swapping on jup.ag, created by community members.
 Special thanks to [@Cryptolasp](https://twitter.com/cryptolasp) [@DucPhuBui1](https://twitter.com/DucPhuBui1) [@Val_chi44](https://twitter.com/Val_chi44)*

 :::tip Jupiter charges no fees.
 There are no protocol fees on Jupiter.
 The only fees are transaction fees and exchange fees which are factored in to the swap calculations.
 If you see more SOL deducted than what you expect, then, it is probably due to deposits for creating Associated Token Accounts.
 :::

-1. First make sure your URL is correct: **https://jup.ag/**
+1. First, navigate to the [Jupiter Website](https://jup.ag/). **Double check** that the URL in your search bar is correct: https://jup.ag/

 2. Next, connect your wallet by clicking the `Connect Wallet` button in the upper right corner of the site.

-3. After connecting your wallet to Jupiter, you can then select the token pairs that you want to swap from the token selector and enter the amount of tokens that you want to swap.
+3. After connecting your wallet to Jupiter, you can then select the token pairs that you want to swap from the token selector.

+4. In the token selector input the amount of tokens that you want to swap.

-4. Jupiter will find the best price routes for you amongst all the majority DEXs and AMMs in Solana, checkout the full supported list [here](/partners).
+5. Jupiter will find the best price routes for you amongst all the majority DEXs and AMMs in Solana.
+Checkout the full list of supported DEXes [here](/partners).

-5. Before swapping, you can configure a few parameters before proceeding to help with your trade.
+6. Before swapping, you can configure a few parameters before proceeding to help with your trade.
 - Transaction Priority Fees
 - Slippage Settings
 - Swap Settings

-6. After you have confirmed all the parameters and inputs, you can click on the swap button, and the wallet that you have connected to Jupiter will ask you to approve the transaction to submit the order to the chain.
+7. After you have confirmed all the parameters and inputs, you can click on the swap button, and the wallet that you have connected to Jupiter will ask you to approve the transaction to submit the order to the chain.
 If approved, your swap will be executed.

-7. A notification toast will appear in the lower left corner that will notify user once the transaction has been sent and has completed.
+8. A notification toast will appear in the lower left corner that will notify user once the transaction has been sent and has completed.

-8. You can view your transaction history by clicking the wallet section on the upper right of the site.
+9. You can view your transaction history by clicking the wallet section on the upper right of the site.

 ### Lets go through the Jupiter Settings in more detail below.